 “They shall eat the flesh that same night, roasted with fire, and they shall eat it with unleavened bread and bitter herbs.“ (Exodus 12:8)

-The rugged horehound plant is of the mint family which spreads through roots underground, able to survive hard winters and other conditions.
-It originated in in Europe, North Africa, and Asia.
+The rugged horehound plant is of the mint family which spreads through roots underground, able to survive hard winters and other difficult conditions.
+It originated in Europe, North Africa, and Asia.
 The settlers of North America grew the horehound plant in their gardens, using it to treat stomach ailments, sore throats and other ailments.
 Eventually the horehound was used to create one of the many hard candies that emerged in the apothecaries of the mid-1800s and has maintained its duel function as a candy and medicine ever since.